Adaptive Architecture

 $5,000

-Works of reuse art, craft and design have traveled from Portland to Rio de Janeiro, where Brazilian artists have physically and philosophically elaborated upon the same works to express their more polemic and necessity-based attitudes towards humanity’s discards.
-After 5 months of workshops, clothing exchange parties, public interventions and exhibitions, the artwork will return to Portland, Oregon for a series of final events.
+Works of reuse art, craft and design traveled from Portland to Rio de Janeiro, where Brazilian artists physically and philosophically elaborated upon the same works to express their more polemic and necessity-based attitudes towards humanity’s discards.
+After 5 months of workshops, clothing exchange parties, public interventions and exhibitions, the artwork returned to Portland, Oregon for a series of final events.

-Live Debris is an annual project which started last year in Beirut, Lebanon.
-This year’s project, called Escombros Vivos in Portuguese, works in collaboration with over 50 artists of diverse backgrounds and disciplines.
+Live Debris is an annual project which started in 2008 in Beirut, Lebanon.
+2009’s project, called Escombros Vivos in Portuguese, worked in collaboration with over 50 artists of diverse backgrounds and disciplines.
+Live Debris’ current project is in Tokyo, Japan.
 From fashion designers, graffiti writers, street artisans and activists to clowns, dancers and poets, Live Debris aims to develop lasting relationships between people who are dedicated to reintegrating garbage, public space and marginalized communities.

 HONK!
 Festival